AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 ![A horizontal image carousel showing three images in view, with different aspect ratios.
 The carousel has two circular buttons on either end, centered vertically.
 The buttons use chevrons to denote the direction of travel.](./images/buttons.png)

 We'll start by creating an ES6 class for our carousel.
-Note that this isn't strictly necessary since you could also use ES modules and compose utility functions together to achieve the same end result.
-The main benefit of using a class is that we can instantiate as many carousels as needed by passing in new props for each one.
+You could instead use ES modules and compose utility functions together to achieve the same result, but I prefer to work with classes.
+The main benefit of using a class is that we can instantiate as many carousels as needed by passing in separate props for each one.

 ```js {data-file="carousel.js" data-copyable=true}
 /**